African and African American Studies

-Students enrolled in a PhD program in the Graduate School of Arts and Sciences at Harvard University may achieve formal recognition for completing a secondary field in African and African American studies.
+Students enrolled in a PhD program in the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences may achieve formal recognition for completing a secondary field in African and African American studies.
 Graduate students who choose African and African American studies as a secondary field will benefit from learning how to do interdisciplinary work on the basis of the substantial body of scholarly writing on African and African American social, cultural, economic and political life and history.
 The department also encourages comparative work on African, African American, and diasporic topics.

 Graduate students must meet the following requirements in order to have the secondary field officially recorded on their transcript.